 Of course, throwing a winter cover on your pool without anything to keep it dry is just as bad as leaving it uncovered.
 A cover keeps out rainwater and debris, but it can only take so much weight.
 Eventually, it’ll collapse and bring all that gunky water right into your clean pool.
 Sound like a nightmare, right?
 Well, it can easily be avoided with a pool cover pump like the BLACK+DECKER 800 GPH Automatic Pool Pump.
 To minimize your time switching it on and off, I recommend getting an automatic model over a manual model.
 There are better things to do this winter, like drinking hot toddies in front of the fireplace.
 Winter isn’t all bad!

 If you are going to have a manual cover pump, you’d better make sure it works fast—so you’re never waiting around for it to finish the job.
-The powerful and heavy-duty Brute Force 1250 Pool Cover Pump is my top recommendation.
-According to customer Eric Zimmerer, “Love it!
-Saves so much time.”
+The powerful and heavy-duty the BLACK+DECKER 1500 GPH Automatic Submersible Pump is my top recommendation.
+According to customer David V., “What I particularly like is the broad base it sits on.
+This makes it easier to keep upright and move from place to place.”

 Keep Up That Chemical Balance